susanev/uw-stars-cse/142/weeks/week10/lecture-notes.md

 * __override__: To write a new version of a method in a subclass that replaces the superclass's version
 * Multiple levels of inheritance in a hierarchy are allowed
 * __polymorphism__: Ability for the same code to be used with different types of objects and behave differently with each
+* Note: In Stuart's version of CSE 142 you are not required to understand how to use `super.`, he will cover this in CSE 143
+* All classes except for `Object` extend `Object`; you don't have to code it, Java automatically adds it in.

 #### Syntax